Food Supply Chain & Trade

 Import, export, and the regulatory relationships that move food across borders and through the supply chain.

 Food businesses operate inside supply chains, not in isolation.
 The legal issues that arise in these relationships are partly regulatory and partly commercial, and the two interact.
-GSJ&Co. advises on the regulatory side: the requirements that apply to food moving across borders or through the supply chain, and the enforcement consequences when something goes wrong.
+Regulatory requirements apply to food moving across borders or through the supply chain, and enforcement consequences follow when those requirements are not met.

 Exporting requires CFIA export certification, and the domestic compliance record affects CFIA's willingness to certify.
-We advise on export readiness and coordinate with international counsel where the destination market's requirements reach back to the Canadian exporter.
+Export readiness rests on that record; destination-market requirements often reach back to the Canadian exporter through their own verification regimes.
+See Exporting Food from Canada for CFIA certification and foreign regulatory reach-back.

 Co-Packing and Contract Manufacturing

 Co-packing relationships involve shared regulatory obligations.
 Under the SFCR, both the brand owner and the co-packer may carry licensing and preventive control requirements.
 When something goes wrong, the regulatory exposure follows the facts, not the contract.
-We advise on how CFIA's requirements apply to each party and what each party's PCP must address.
+Each party's PCP must reflect the regulatory role it actually plays; CFIA's allocation of responsibility follows the facts on the ground, not the title in the contract.
+See Co-packing and Contract Manufacturing for regulatory role allocation and agreement structure.

 Food Fraud and Supply Chain Integrity

 Food fraud is a growing enforcement priority for CFIA and an increasing source of commercial disputes.
 Country-of-origin misrepresentation, species substitution, and adulteration create regulatory exposure for companies throughout the supply chain, not just the party that committed the fraud.
-We advise on supply chain verification, supplier audit frameworks, and response strategies.
+Supply chain verification, supplier audit frameworks, and response strategies become operating requirements once enforcement risk extends to companies upstream of the fraud.

 How We Work